Litschen/unlimitedWar/README.md

 A Risk-clone implemented using java and jsp. (not our choice was a requirement)

 # Who did this:
-M. Schreier, T, Crnjac, M. Huguenin => Group 02
+Manuel Schreier, T, Crnjac, M. Huguenin => Group 02

 # Why did you do this:
 We had to do a self chosen project for the course PSIT1 and 2.